wyattscarpenter/guide-to-c/readme.txt

 6.6.
 And Beyond!

-Consult the internet or appropriate documentation to learn about other libraries, features of C I may not have mentioned, etc.
+Consult the internet or appropriate documentation to learn about other libraries, features of C I may not have mentioned, etc. Personally I find the comp.lang.c Frequently Asked Questions to be quite helpful http://www.c-faq.com, and you may wish to acquire and reference a copy of the most recent C standard at some point.

-However, note also that given your current knowledge, the best way to learn more is to start making programs!
+However, given your current knowledge, the best way to learn more is to start making programs!

 Appendix A: Exercises